elmtree-askmo/cloudcannon-app/content/learn/philosophy-and-greek-myths/what-role-does-faith-play-in-the-wisdom-literature-of-the-old-testament.md

     subject: Philosophy and Greek Myths
     url: /learn/philosophy-and-greek-myths/questions/in-what-ways-does-wisdom-literature-integrate-faith-and-life-experiences
 related_article4:
-    id: 115686
+    id: 115665
     title: >-
-        What is the role of fear of the Lord in the wisdom literature?
+        How does the Book of Job contribute to our understanding of suffering?
     subject: Philosophy and Greek Myths
-    url: /learn/philosophy-and-greek-myths/questions/what-is-the-role-of-fear-of-the-lord-in-the-wisdom-literature
+    url: /learn/philosophy-and-greek-myths/questions/how-does-the-book-of-job-contribute-to-our-understanding-of-suffering
 ---

 &nbsp;